What is eczema?

 - Avoid hot water.
 Use lukewarm (tepid) or warm water when bathing your child.
 Avoid excessive scrubbing.
 Gently pat your child’s skin dry with a towel.

 - Avoid harsh cleansers and soap.
 Antibacterial soaps, hand sanitizer, and repeated washing and drying can make eczema worse.
 When needed, use as little soap as possible and only on dirty skin.
 Even water without soap can dry the skin if used frequently.

 - Apply cool compresses.
 Covering affected areas with a cool, wet washcloth can ease itching.

 If your child has moderate to severe eczema that does not respond to preventive measures and moisturizers, she may need topical and oral medication.
-Topical steroids (lotions, or ointments) of various strengths can be applied to the affected areas.
-Creams should not be used because they contain alcohols that dry and irritate the skin and increase itchiness.
+Topical steroids (ointments, creams, or lotions) of various strengths can be applied to the affected areas.

 - Low dose steroids.
 Low dose steroid ointments such as hydrocortisone are usually reserved for areas with thin skin, such as the face, neck, and groin.
 Available over-the-counter, low dose steroids can be applied to a wide area.

 - Higher dose steroids.
 Higher potency topical steroids are also available and are usually reserved for the most severe cases.
 These high potency steroids are used for a limited amount of time in an effort to reduce the risk of skin thinning, absorption of the steroid into the blood stream, and enlargement of local blood vessels (telangectasias).
 Once the rash is controlled, use of topical steroids can be reduced to every-other-day or even twice-a-week.

 - Oral steroids.
 In the most severe cases, oral steroids such as prednisone may be needed to control flare-ups.
 Oral steroids should be used sparingly since they come with many side effects.